ustbhuangyi/better-scroll/packages/vuepress-docs/docs/en-US/guide/base-scroll-api.md

      - `{Function} fn`, callback
      - `{Object} context`, default is `this`.
    - **Return**: none
-   - **Usage**: Listen for a custom event, but only once.
+   - **Usage**: listen for a custom event, but only once.
 The listener will be removed once it triggers for the first time.

 ### off(type, fn)
    - **Arguments**:
      - `{string} type`, event
      - `{Function} fn`, callback
    - **Return**: none
-   - **Usage**: Remove custom event listener.
+   - **Usage**: remove custom event listener.
 Only remove the listener for that specific callback.
    - **Example**:
    ```javascript
    import BScroll from '@BetterScroll/core'